maryP-ok/exercise/drawingIsBattingPractice.md

 Drawings produced at drawing practice are generally not precious.
 The drawings I produce are certainly not creative expression.
 If I wanted to express myself creatively, why would I draw a model posed and lit by someone else?
 If I have an idea for a picture, I generally don't leave it up to someone else to give me its subject.
 If I want to explore colour or materials or technique during drawing practice, the goal is to add more skills to my toolbox.

 Why do I keep practice drawings?
-For some not-so-good reasons: to prove I can do something; to be able to prove it to someone else.
-Narcissism, self promotion, all those self things.
+For some not-so-good reasons: to prove I can do it to someone else.
+Narcissism, self promotion, all those selfie things.
-And for good reasons: to analyse what works and doesn't work so that I can do it better.
+And for good reasons: to prove to myself that I can do it; to analyse what works and doesn't work so that I can do it better.
 Which is why anyone practices anything.

 <img src="images/portraits at Pink.jpg">